milofultz/swiki/README.md

 These special characters in page titles end up being removed when converting to a filename: `/()'".!?,`

+#### Non-Markdown Files

+Any files that exist in your input directory or any subdirectories will be copied to the root directory of the output directory.

 ### `_swiki` Directory

 Create a directory named `_swiki` in your input directory.
 This is where you will put the following files.